Convert Gigajoule to Watt-second (GJ to Watt-second)

 Formula: 1 GJ = 1e+9 Watt-second

-By using this conversion factor, you can easily convert any energy from gigajoule to watt-second with precision.
+By using this conversion factor, you can easily convert any energy measurement from gigajoule unit to watt-second unit with precision.

 How to Convert GJ to Watt-second?